SonarSoftwareInc/freeradius_genie-v2/README.md

 1. `sudo apt-get install mariadb-server mariadb-client`
 2. `sudo apt-get install freeradius freeradius-common freeradius-utils freeradius-mysql`

+### A note on hosting

+If you're hosting this online, it's likely that your server does not have any swap memory setup.
+If you've selected a server with a low amount of RAM (1-2G), or even if you've picked more, it can be worthwhile setting up a swap partition to make sure you don't have into any out of memory errors.
+Your swap file size should be, at minimum, be equal to the amount of physical RAM on the server.
+It should be, at maximum, equal to 2x the amount of physical RAM on the server.
+A good rule of thumb is to just start by making it equal to the amount of available RAM.
+If you run into out of memory errors after doing this, you should increase the amount of RAM on your server rather than increasing swap.

+To setup swap, run the following commands as root (or by putting 'sudo' in front of each command):

+1. `/usr/bin/fallocate -l 4G /swapfile` where 4G is equal to the size of the swap file in gigabytes.
+2. `/bin/chmod 600 /swapfile`
+3. `/sbin/mkswap /swapfile`
+4. `/sbin/swapon /swapfile`
+5. `echo "/swapfile   none    swap    sw    0   0" >> /etc/fstab`
+6. `/sbin/sysctl vm.swappiness=10`
+7. `echo "vm.swappiness=10" >> /etc/sysctl.conf`
+8. `/sbin/sysctl vm.vfs_cache_pressure=50`
+9. `echo "vm.vfs_cache_pressure=50" >> /etc/sysctl.conf`

 ## Completing preliminary installation

 Now that all the necessary software to run your FreeRADIUS server is installed, you will need to configure your SQL database.
 To do this, run `/usr/bin/mysql_secure_installation` and answer the questions using the following: